ouchitaikoproject/OuchiTaikoProject/README.md

 3D Print and Attach **TRS barrel mounts** with adhesive tape as seen in pictures.
 You will have one set of Barrel Mounts on each side of the drum.

-*Note: You will not have connected the barrel connectors just yet, this photo is for placement reference.*

 <div align="center">
 <img src="images/Pictures/couplers.JPG" width="350px" style="display: block; margin: 0 auto;">